Improve Spray Droplet Coverage on Leaf Surfaces: Data-Driven Adjuvant Selection for Better Pesticide Performance

 Not sure which root cause applies to your process?

-A surface science specialist can review your failure history and help you identify whether a surface screen would add a useful upstream gate.
+A surface science specialist can review your adjuvant R&D history and help you identify whether an upstream wetting screen would add value before your next field trial.

 What to Measure